Bili-Sakura/DSTGPT/README.md

 ## Data

-In this repo, we share the corpus used in DST-GPT, be it `refined_data.json`:
+In this repo, we share the corpus used in DST-GPT, be it `refined_data.json`,`chinese_dst.txt`,`chinese_ds.txt`:
-Raw data is crawled from Wiki Fandom on DST webpages with little preprocess.
-Refined data is restructed from raw data.
+Raw data is crawled from Wiki Fandom on DST webpages with little preprocess. `Refined_data.json` is restructed from raw data.

 ```json
 ./data/refined_data.json